-The world’s largest corporate sustainability initiative has now established a local network in Norway.
-Kim Gabrielli, the brand-new Executive Director of UN Global Compact Norge, discusses how the business sector can – and should – act to save the world.
+Kim Gabrielli, the Executive Director of UN Global Compact Norway, discusses how the business sector can – and should – act to turn sustainability into a business opportunity.

 “Corporate sustainability is comprised of two main pillars,” explains Gabrielli.